metarhia/impress/README.md

   - Built-in sessions support with authentication and user groups and anonymous sessions
     - Sessions and cookies (memory state or persistent sessions with MongoDB)
     - Access modifiers for each folder in access.js files and access inheritance
+  - Multiple protocols support:
+    - HTTP and HTTPS (node native libraries)
     - Implemented SSE (Server-Sent Events) with channels and multi-cast
     - WebSockets support (even on shared host/port with other handlers, using regular connection upgrade)
+    - TCP and UDP sockets support
   - Reverse-proxy (routing request to external HTTP server with URL-rewriting)
   - Logging: "access", "debug", "error and "slow" logs
     - Log rotation: keep logs N days (configurable) delete files after N days